 Meditation can ultimately be done anytime, anywhere.
 Whether indoors, outdoors, in a tranquil forest or amid the chaos of the city, we can bring our awareness within, connecting with our breath, our physical body, a sacred mantra, the sensation in our pinky toes, a relaxing visualization — any of the myriad meditation techniques available today.

-With the on-the-go, busy lifestyle most of us lead these days, it may seem challenging to find the time to sit.
+With the on-the-go, busy lifestyle most of us lead these days, it may seem challenging to find the time to sit down and meditate.
 Until you experience firsthand the benefits of sustained meditation practice, which are profound and extensive, you may not feel inspired to sit and do nothing when it feels like there are a million things that need to get done.

-Trust us, making the time for meditation in your day will drastically and positively affect how you move through your life and relate to yourself and others.
-This is not to imply that with a little meditation, you will suddenly become purely blissful and stress free.
+Making the time for meditation in your day can drastically and positively affect how you move through your life and relate to yourself and others.

-Follow these four simple steps to create an inspiring altar space in your house:
+Having said all that, lets get started with setting up your own altar.
+Here below are 5 simple steps to create an inspiring altar and meditative space in your house:

 1. Choose the room

-Choose a quiet room or a small section of a room where your altar and sitting area will be located.
-It should be a place that can serve exclusively for meditation — as opposed to multitasking, working or sleeping!
+First things first, choose a quiet room or a small section of a room where your altar and sitting area, i.e. a meditation cushion or bench, will be located.
+It should be a place that can serve exclusively for meditation – as opposed to multitasking, working or sleeping!

-Clear the area of unnecessary furniture and stuff and sweep and mop the floor.
-Also clean the energetic space.
-Burn sage, palo santo, rosemary — whichever clearing herbs you prefer, and smudge the space, spreading the smoke into the four corners of the room and around any doors and windows.
+Next, clear the area of unnecessary furniture and stuff and sweep and mop the floor.
+Cleanliness is good.
+Also clean the energetic space, if you’re into that.
+Burn sage, palo santo, rosemary – whichever clearing herbs you prefer, and smudge the space, spreading the smoke into the four corners of the room and around any doors and windows.

+Feature meditative objects close to the altar.
 Place a low table or shelf close to or against the wall, whichever you prefer.
-[Here is our handy guide to meditation tables/altars, in case you are looking to purchase one.]
+Feel free to have a look at our handy guide to meditation tables/altars, in case you are looking to purchase one.

-On top of this flat area, place a scarf or other cloth, as well as any items that are special to you and significant to your spiritual practice, such as:
+On top of this flat area, place a scarf, shawl or other cloth, as well as any items that are special to you and significant to your spiritual practice, such as:

 - a candle or incense;

-- a small statue of Buddha, Ganesh, Jesus Christ or any ascended master
+- a small statue of Buddha, Ganesh, Jesus or any ascended spiritual master

-- a framed photo of a beloved teacher or mentor;
+- a framed photo of a beloved teacher, mentor or a symbol like OM;

 - a few items from nature that are meaningful to you, such as crystals and other stones, feathers, seashells, flowers and the like.